We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 May alter taste perceptions

-Tongue cleaning may alter your taste perceptions, particularly of sucrose and citric acid, according to one study.
+Tongue cleaning may alter your taste perceptions, particularly of sucrose and citric acid,

 If you notice any unusual changes to your tongue, you should visit a doctor or dentist.
 For example, visit a doctor if your tongue: